h0uter/old-portfolio/_pages/about.md

 My General research interest include sensing and imaging with all modalities excluding radar.

-Next to my studies I'm a hardcore gamer girl🕹.
+Next to my studies I'm a hardcore gamer girl🕹 and gym dog🤸‍♀️.